History of Riley Gaines in Timeline

 June 21, 2023: Senate Judiciary Committee Hearing

-On June 21, 2023, Riley Gaines appeared as a witness at a Senate Judiciary Committee hearing focused on safeguarding civil rights for LGBTQ Americans.
-She shared her experience competing with Lia Thomas and sharing a dressing room with her.
+On June 21, 2023, Riley Gaines appeared as a witness at a Senate Judiciary Committee hearing.
+She shared her experiences competing with trans swimmer Lia Thomas and sharing a dressing room.

-In August 2023, Riley Gaines, representing Independent Women's Voice (IWV), accompanied Oklahoma Governor Kevin Stitt as he signed an executive order based on IWV's model legislation, including provisions related to bathroom usage and defining sex.
+In August 2023, Riley Gaines, representing Independent Women's Voice (IWV), accompanied Oklahoma Governor Kevin Stitt as he signed an executive order.
+This order included provisions regarding bathroom usage and defining sex based on assignment at birth.

-In November 2023, Riley Gaines confirmed working with FIDE to prevent transgender women from playing in women's chess, and testified to the Ohio Senate Government Oversight Committee about her experiences competing with Lia Thomas and on preventing trans women from competing in female sports in Ohio.
+In November 2023, Riley Gaines worked with FIDE to prevent transgender women from playing in women's chess.
+She also testified to the Ohio Senate Government Oversight Committee regarding her experiences with Lia Thomas and on preventing trans women from competing in female sports.
+The House later passed Bill 68.

-In 2023, Riley Gaines stated that Lia Thomas shared locker room space with her while still intact with "male genitalia", this incident began her activism.
+In 2023, Riley Gaines stated that Lia Thomas shared locker room space with her while still possessing "male genitalia", an incident that she claims began her activism.

-In March 2024, Riley Gaines was one of 16 female student athletes who launched a legal case against the National Collegiate Athletic Association over the participation of transgender athletes in women's sports.
+In March 2024, Riley Gaines was among sixteen female student athletes who launched a legal case against the National Collegiate Athletic Association (NCAA) over the participation of transgender athletes in women's sports.

 August 2024: Launch of Riley Gaines Center